 But regulation isn’t free, or without consequence.
-Regulation imposes costs – costs by businesses.
-A wave of new regulations, inconsistent or outdated regulations, or complex and confusing regulations can distract business owners’ focus and time away from their product line and the marketplace, and impose costs that consume resources that could otherwise be invested back into businesses.
-Regulation can create economic distortions, entrenched and powerful constituencies, and can lead to cronyism and dependency.
+Regulation imposes costs – costs borne by businesses.
+A wave of new, inconsistent or outdated regulations, or complex and confusing regulations can distract business owners’ focus and time away from their product line and the marketplace.
+They can impose costs that consume resources that could otherwise be invested back into businesses.
+Regulation can also create economic distortions, entrenched interests, and powerful constituencies, and lead to cronyism and dependency.
 Perhaps most insidiously, regulation and its costs operate like an invisible and, therefore, easily overlooked, tax.

 The stifling effect of regulatory burden and complexity is particularly acute for startups.
 New businesses lack the resources and scale of larger firms over which to absorb and amortize the costs of compliance.
 Moreover, their very survival, especially during the initial years, depends on the energy, focus, and flexibility of their leaders.